-Savile, among others, were uncovered by the investigation led by the Metropolitan Police in 2012.
+Jimmy Savile, among others, was uncovered by the investigation led by the Metropolitan Police in 2012.

 So, what sparked the investigation and what was the outcome?
 This is what you need to know.